Katarina Barley: Hungary

-Barley had repeatedly criticized the Hungarian prime minister Viktor Orbán, and has called Orbán a "cowardly dictator."
+Barley has repeatedly criticized the Hungarian prime minister Viktor Orbán, and called Orbán a "cowardly dictator".
 She has criticised democratic backsliding and the undermining of the rule of law in Hungary and Poland.
 During an interview for the Deutschlandfunk Radio, Barley called for withholding EU subsidies and specifically for "starving" Orbán financially, stating that "he needs the money.
 And if we say, you won't get any money, then in the end, I think, he will have to give in at one point or another."
-The Polish prime minister’s chief of staff Michał Dworczyk said that Barley’s comments were “shameful” and evoked "the worst possible historical associations.”
-He went on to quip, "Germans indeed have experience in starving and persecution".
-Mateusz Morawiecki, prime minister of Poland, said on the words of Barley: "A diplomatic scandal.
-Germans should remember starvations and genocides [caused by them]".
+The Polish prime minister’s chief of staff Michał Dworczyk said that Barley’s comments were "shameful" and evoked "the worst possible historical associations".
+He went on to quip that "Germans indeed have experience in starving and persecution".
+Mateusz Morawiecki, the then prime minister of Poland, said on the words of Barley that it was a "diplomatic scandal" and that "Germans should remember starvations and genocides [caused by them]."

-Putin's Russia as Partner
+Russia

-Barley gave a few exclusive interviews to Russia Today German, Vladimir Putin's propaganda channel, legitimizing RT as a journalistic media outlet.
-In one of the Russia Today interviews from April 2019 she said: "We maintain a close relationship with Russia," and "Russia has always been our partner and will remain so."
+Barley gave a few exclusive interviews to Russia Today German, Vladimir Putin's propaganda channel, legitimizing RT as a journalistic media outlet, and many other politicians across the political spectrum also did the same, raising concerns about Russian disinformation and its influence on democracy in Germany.
+In one of the Russia Today interviews from April 2019, she said: "We maintain a close relationship with Russia. ...
+Russia has always been our partner and will remain so. ...
+But of course we are very critical on some points [citing the annexation of Crimea as an example]."